 The 2009 proposed budget is balanced and totals nearly \$104.1 million.
-The City Council will have three workshops to review the proposed budget.
-The public will have an opportunity to speak to the Council about the budget at each of the Council meetings as part of either public comment or during the two formal public hearings held on October 27 and November 3.
+The City Council will have a total of three workshops to review the proposed budget.
+The public will have an opportunity to speak to the Council about the budget at each of the Council meetings as part of either public comment or during the two formal public hearings held on this evening and November 3.
 The City Council is scheduled to adopt the 2009 budget on November 24.